Barnaby Fitzpatrick, 7th Baron Upper Ossory: Life

 After Margaret's death, he remarried twice; first to another Margaret Butler, daughter and heiress to James Baron Dunboyne; and again to Dorothy Wagstaff.
 Neither his second or third marriages produced any offspring.

 He was the last of the Barons of Upper Ossory to legally attain to the lordship.
 Because the 7th Baron Upper Ossory sided with James II against William of Orange, he was outlawed by Dublin in 1690.
 On 11 May 1691, the seventh baron was attainted and the barony forfeited.
 His nephew and successor, also named Barnaby Fitzpatrick (son of his brother John), commonly called the "8th Baron Upper Ossory", was disallowed from legally attaining the lordship of Upper Ossory on account of his uncle's automatic forfeiture.

+In 1699, two other relatives, Richard and James Fitzpatrick, petitioned the King to be allowed to inherit the Ossory estates, provided that a pension be paid to Dorothy, the last Lady Ossory.